-In Section 5 we will analyze in detail a parameterized version of this game.
-We defer to that point the economic interpretation of the spe.
+In Section 4 we will analyze in detail a generalized version of this game.
+We defer to that point the economic interpretation of the equilibrium.
 Our focus now is on the equilibrium structure.
 The game is solved using backward induction.
-Late enough in the game, the switching costs are higher than any possible profits.
-The latest date at which a player would switch is at $9.98 + \varepsilon$, the first node before t = 10 at which the entrant plays.
-At this point, if the action profile is [Fight, Entry] (that is, if the most recent actions were Fight by the incumbent and Entry by the entrant), the entrant would switch and not enter the market.
+Equation (3) specifies the latest date at which a player would switch.
+This happens at $9.98 + \varepsilon$, the first node before $\overline{t} = c^{-1}(10) = 10$ at which the entrant plays.
+At this point, if the action profile is [Fight, Entry] (that is, if the most recently announced actions were Fight by the incumbent and Entry by the entrant), he would switch and not enter the market.
 Consider now a decision node in the interval (5, 10] at action profile [Fight, Entry].
 For the incumbent it is still too costly to make a change.
 If it is the entrant's turn, he will play No Entry immediately to save on switching costs.
 For any profile different from [Fight, Entry] it is still too costly to consider any change of actions.